 We are a clinical stage biopharmaceutical company focused on developing novel therapies designed to change the standard of care for urological pathologies.
 We have an innovative and broad pipeline of product candidates that we believe can overcome the deficiencies of current treatment options for a variety of urological conditions with a focus on uro-oncology.
-Our lead product candidates, MitoGel and VesiGel, are proprietary formulations of the chemotherapy drug Mitomycin C, or MMC, a generic drug which is currently used off-label for urothelial cancer treatment only in a water-based formulation as an adjuvant, or supplemental post-surgery, therapy.
+Our lead product candidates, MitoGel and VesiGel, are proprietary formulations of the chemotherapy drug Mitomycin C, or MMC, a generic drug, which is currently used off-label for urothelial cancer treatment only in a water-based formulation as an adjuvant, or supplemental post-surgery, therapy.
 We are developing our product candidates as chemoablation agents, which means they are designed to remove tumors by non-surgical means, to treat several forms of non-muscle invasive urothelial cancer, including low-grade upper tract urothelial carcinoma, or UTUC, and low-grade bladder cancer.
-We believe that MitoGel and VesiGel, which are both local drug therapies, have the potential to significantly improve patients' quality of life by replacing costly, sub-optimal and burdensome tumor resection surgeries as the first-line standard of care.
-MitoGel and VesiGel may also reduce the need for bladder, kidney and upper urothelial tract removals, which are typically performed on patients whose cancer progresses despite undergoing tumor resection surgical procedures.
-Additionally, we believe that our product candidates, which are based on novel formulations of approved drugs, may qualify for streamlined regulatory pathways to market approval.
+We believe that MitoGel and VesiGel, which are both local drug therapies, have the potential to significantly improve patients' quality of life by replacing costly, sub-optimal and burdensome tumor resection and kidney removal surgeries as the first-line standard of care.
+MitoGel and VesiGel may also reduce the need for bladder and upper urinary tract surgeries, including removal of the upper urinary tract, which are major surgical procedures typically performed when local endoscopic tumor resection fails to control the disease progression.
+Additionally, we believe that our product candidates, which are based on novel formulations of previously approved drugs, may qualify for streamlined regulatory pathways to market approval.

 We believe that urothelial cancer, which is comprised of bladder cancer and UTUC, affects a large and underserved patient population.
-Annual expenditures for Medicare alone in the United States for the treatment of urothelial cancer were estimated to be at least \$4 billion in 2010 and are projected to be at least \$5 billion in 2020.
-The majority of the historical expenditures was spent on tumor resection surgeries such as transurethral resection of bladder tumor, or TURBT, and bladder, kidney and upper urothelial tract removals.
+Annual expenditures for Medicare alone in the United States for the treatment of urothelial cancer were estimated to have been at least \$4.0 billion in 2010 and are projected to be at least \$5.0 billion in 2020.
+The majority of the expenditures is spent on tumor resection surgeries such as TURBT and upper urinary tract removals.
 In 2012, the estimated prevalence of urothelial cancer in the United States was 625,000 with an annual incidence of approximately 80,000.
-The 2012 prevalence of each of low-grade non-muscle invasive bladder cancer, or NMIBC, and low-grade UTUC in the United States was approximately 325,000 and 14,500, respectively.
+The 2012 prevalence of each of low-grade NMIBC and low-grade UTUC in the United States was approximately 325,000 and 14,500, respectively.
 No drugs have been approved by the U.S. Food and Drug Administration, or the FDA, for the treatment of NMIBC in more than 15 years.

-MitoGel and VesiGel are formulated using our proprietary reverse thermally triggered hydrogel, or RTGel, technology.
-We believe that RTGelbased drug formulations, which provide for the sustained release of an active drug, may improve the efficacy of treatment of various types of urothelial cancer without compromising the safety of the patient or interfering with the natural flow of fluids in the urinary tract.
-Our formulations are designed to achieve this by increasing the dwell time as well as the tissue coverage throughout the organ of the active drug.
+Our lead product candidates, MitoGel and VesiGel, are formulated using our proprietary reverse thermally triggered hydrogel, or RTGel, technology.
+We believe that RTGel-based drug formulations, which provide for the sustained release of an active drug, may improve the efficacy of treatment of various types of urothelial cancer without compromising the safety of the patient or interfering with the natural flow of fluids from the urinary tract to the bladder.
+Our formulations are designed to achieve this by increasing the dwell time as well as the tissue coverage of the active drug throughout the organ.
 Consequently, we believe that RTGel-based drug formulations may enable us to overcome the anatomical and physiological challenges that have historically contributed to the lack of drug development for the treatment of urothelial cancer.